byuibigdata/docker_guide_big/README.md

 Now we want to leverage the command line interface within the Docker container.

-`docker exec -it psql451 sh`
+`docker exec -it db sh`

+Once in the docker command line we can interact with our postgres database.

-Now we need to create our database for our 990 tax forms
+Now may we need to create our database for our 990 tax forms

 `createdb -U postgres irs990`

-After creating the database, we can launch the psql utility connected to our database
+We can launch the psql utility to manage the users and database.

-`psql -U postgres irs990`
+`psql -U postgres`

 Now we want to create a user `USER_NAME` and give them a password `USER_PASSWORD` and connect it to __irs990__.